An effective employee recognition program is key to employee retention and better bottom-line business results.

 40. Self-Nomination for Projects

 Allow employees to nominate themselves for challenging projects or assignments.
-This allows them to recognize their capabilities and show their interest in taking on new responsibilities.
+This allows them to recognize their capabilities and show interest in new skill development opportunities.
 It's also a great way to unveil hidden talents.

-You’ve got the ideas.
+You’ve got some good ideas for your employee recognition programs.
 Now it’s time to make them a reality.
-But how do you create an effective employee recognition program?
-Where do you begin?
-The following step-by-step guide will provide you with practical insights and actionable tips to help you build a program that increases overall employee satisfaction.
+But where do you begin?
+The following step-by-step guide will provide you with practical insights and actionable tips to help you build an innovative employee recognition program your people love.

 It all starts with clarity.
 Define your objectives to give purpose and direction to your recognition program.
 Engage in discussions with key stakeholders to understand desired outcomes.
 Are you aiming to boost morale, improve performance, increase engagement, or foster a culture of recognition?